dragonfly-science/github-mirroring/README.md

 This script was designed to keep our local Gitolite server in sync with repositories, but it will also let you just archive your GitHub repositories locally.
-There is a more background in this [medium post](https://medium.com/dragonfly-data-science/23002a10aefc).
+There is a more background in this [Medium post](https://medium.com/dragonfly-data-science/23002a10aefc).

 Getting started
 ===============